top of page

 • Why should I participate?

-Participating in the our competitions provides the unique opportunity to gain early creative writing practice not avaliable in school.
-By practicing early, students are able to gain a deep appreciation of the english language and understand its inherent power to facilitate change in the world.
-Additionally, such practice facilitates great improvement in grammar, style, and structure, all of which will be essential in excelling on the SAT, high school AP classes, and college application essays.
+Participating in our competitions provides the unique opportunity to gain early creative writing practice not usually avaliable in schools.
+By experimenting with their words at a young age, students can gain a deep appreciation of the english language and understand its inherent power to facilitate lasting change in their lives and communities.
+Additionally, through our free, personalized feedback program, the FSF team will identify existing strengths each student's writing and provide detailed written guidance on how they can elevate their prose.

 • How much does it cost to participate in the competition?